MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

+- **DataSourceMatchingInfoPassive_RS1**  The total DataSourceMatchingInfoPassive objects targeting Windows 10 version 1607 on this device.
+- **DecisionMatchingInfoPassive_RS1**  The total DecisionMatchingInfoPassive objects targeting Windows 10 version 1607 on this device.
+- **PCFP**  An ID for the system, calculated by hashing hardware identifiers.
+- **InventoryLanguagePack**  The count of the number of this particular object type present on this device.
+- **DatasourceDevicePnp_RS1**  The total DataSourceDevicePnp objects targeting Windows 10 version 1607 on this device.
+- **DecisionDevicePnp_RS1**  The total DecisionDevicePnp objects targeting Windows 10 version 1607 on this device.
+- **InventoryUplevelDriverPackage**  The count of the number of this particular object type present on this device.
+- **DataSourceMatchingInfoPostUpgrade_RS1**  The total DataSourceMatchingInfoPostUpgrade objects targeting Windows 10 version 1607 on this device.
+- **DecisionMatchingInfoPostUpgrade_RS1**  The total DecisionMatchingInfoPostUpgrade objects targeting Windows 10 version 1607 on this device.
+- **InventorySystemBios**  The count of the number of this particular object type present on this device.
+- **DecisionMediaCenter_RS1**  The total DecisionMediaCenter objects targeting Windows 10 version 1607 present on this device.
+- **DataSourceMatchingInfoBlock_RS1**  The total DataSourceMatchingInfoBlock objects targeting Windows 10 version 1607 on this device.
+- **DecisionMatchingInfoBlock_RS1**  The total DecisionMatchingInfoBlock objects targeting Windows 10 version 1607 present on this device.
 - **DatasourceApplicationFile_RS1**  An ID for the system, calculated by hashing hardware identifiers.
-- **DatasourceDevicePnp_RS1**  The total DataSourceDevicePnp objects targeting Windows 10 version 1607 on this device.
+- **DecisionApplicationFile_RS1**  An ID for the system, calculated by hashing hardware identifiers.
 - **DatasourceDriverPackage_RS1**  The total DataSourceDriverPackage objects targeting Windows 10 version 1607 on this device.
-- **DataSourceMatchingInfoBlock_RS1**  The total DataSourceMatchingInfoBlock objects targeting Windows 10 version 1607 on this device.
-- **DataSourceMatchingInfoPassive_RS1**  The total DataSourceMatchingInfoPassive objects targeting Windows 10 version 1607 on this device.
-- **DataSourceMatchingInfoPostUpgrade_RS1**  The total DataSourceMatchingInfoPostUpgrade objects targeting Windows 10 version 1607 on this device.
 - **DatasourceSystemBios_RS1**  The total DatasourceSystemBios objects targeting Windows 10 version 1607 present on this device.
-- **DecisionApplicationFile_RS1**  An ID for the system, calculated by hashing hardware identifiers.
-- **DecisionDevicePnp_RS1**  The total DecisionDevicePnp objects targeting Windows 10 version 1607 on this device.
 - **DecisionDriverPackage_RS1**  The total DecisionDriverPackage objects targeting Windows 10 version 1607 on this device.
-- **DecisionMatchingInfoBlock_RS1**  The total DecisionMatchingInfoBlock objects targeting Windows 10 version 1607 present on this device.
-- **DecisionMatchingInfoPassive_RS1**  The total DecisionMatchingInfoPassive objects targeting Windows 10 version 1607 on this device.
-- **DecisionMatchingInfoPostUpgrade_RS1**  The total DecisionMatchingInfoPostUpgrade objects targeting Windows 10 version 1607 on this device.
-- **DecisionMediaCenter_RS1**  The total DecisionMediaCenter objects targeting Windows 10 version 1607 present on this device.
 - **DecisionSystemBios_RS1**  The total DecisionSystemBios objects targeting Windows 10 version 1607 on this device.
-- **PCFP**  An ID for the system, calculated by hashing hardware identifiers.
 - **Wmdrm_RS1**  An ID for the system, calculated by hashing hardware identifiers.
-- **SystemMemory**  The count of the number of this particular object type present on this device.
 - **InventoryTest**  No content is currently available.
+- **InventoryApplicationFile**  The count of the number of this particular object type present on this device.
 - **SystemWlan**  The count of the number of this particular object type present on this device.
 - **SystemWim**  The count of the number of this particular object type present on this device.
 - **SystemProcessorNx**  The count of the number of this particular object type present on this device.